Seamse/ci-project-one/README.md

 The navigation menu is positioned at the top right of every page or below the logo on smaller devices.
 It contains the options: 'Home', 'Costume Gallery' and 'Sign Up'.
     * 'Home' leads back to the main page.
-    * 'Costume Gallery' leads to the seperate gallery page.
+    * 'Costume Gallery' leads to the separate gallery page.
-    * 'Sign Up' leads to the seperate sign up page, containing both forms.
+    * 'Sign Up' leads to the separate sign up page, containing both forms.

     The navigation menu is styled so that the active page-name is shown in a different color.